Detecting discrete processes with the Epps effect: Conclusion

-The corrections and experiments are applied to trade and quote data from the Johannesburg Stock Exchange.
-We found a surprising U-shaped residual Epps curve which could not be replicated under simulation.
-We found strong evidence using the $k$-skip sampling suggesting that empirical Trade and Quote data is best represented to arise from a system of discrete connected events.
-Moreover, this evidence suggests that at high-frequency the system is poorly represented by Brownian motions (with or without jumps) unless they are combined with additional {\it ad hoc} model complexity or behavioural arguments.
+The experiments are applied to trade and quote data from the Johannesburg Stock Exchange.
+We found an interesting U-shaped residual Epps curve which could not be replicated under simulation.
+We find evidence using the $k$-skip sampling suggesting that diffusion-based process alone are insufficient to model empirical trade and quote data.
+The modelling should be done using discrete connected events or the diffusion process needs to be contaminated with {\it ad hoc} noise.

-More research is required to convincingly conclude that trade and quote data is from a discrete connected system with correlations being an emergent time scale dependent empirical property.
-Such research entails incorporating tick-size and lead-lag when discriminating the underlying process.
-The work of \cite{BDHM2013b}, \cite{MMZ2011}, and \cite{MSG2010} will serve as a good starting point.